andrewbearsley/lacework-alert-reporting/README.md

-# Lacework Framework Mapping
+# Lacework FortiCNAPP - AWS Framework Mapping

-This repository automates the extraction and analysis of compliance data for a compliance framework using the Lacework CLI and Python SDK.
+This repository automates the extraction and analysis of compliance data for an AWS compliance framework using the Lacework CLI and Python SDK.

 This script handles the workflow:
 1. Retrieves the report definition